|

 Pearl Formation Details

 Pearls are formed when a foreign substance, such as a parasite, enters the mollusk.
-The mollusk responds by secreting layers of nacre to encase the intruder, which eventually results in months and years required for the formation of a pearl.
+The mollusk responds by secreting layers of nacre to encase the intruder, which eventually requires months and years for the formation of a pearl.
 These layers of nacre continue to grow and are valued for their compelling iridescence.
 Irregularities based on inconsistent nacre layering over time and shifting in the mollusk’s pearl sack can cause grooves or circles around the gem.

 Conclusion